 Why is Trademarking Clothing Important?

 Clothing lines and fashion designers need to protect their brands, names, slogans, and logos.
 They do this by obtaining valuable trademarks.
 Brand-name clothing and fashion is important because it denotes a level of quality to the customer.

-Your clothing line must be unique with an original name, slogan, and logo in order to qualify for trademark protection.
-Generic or des
+Your clothing line must be unique with an original name, slogan, and logo in order to qualify for

 - 11 min read